viamrobotics/docs/docs/services/vision/classification.md

 print("Vision Resources:")
 print(await vision.get_classifier_names())

-# Apply the classifier configured as my_classifier to the image from your camera configured as "camera_1"
+# Apply the classifier configured as "my_classifier" to the image from your camera configured as "camera_1"
 classifications = await vision.get_classifications_from_camera("camera_1", "my_classifier")

 await robot.close()
 ```

-To learn more about the Classification API, see the [Python SDK docs](https://python.viam.dev/autoapi/viam/services/vision/index.html).
+To learn more about how to use classification, see the [Python SDK docs](https://python.viam.dev/autoapi/viam/services/vision/index.html).

 {{% /tab %}}
 {{% tab name="Go" %}}